Top 13 Cities With The Most Traffic Congestion In The World

 10. Bengaluru, India

-Bengaluru’s congestion levels came down to 48% in 2021 from 71% in 2019, which means a 32% decrease.
-The peak traffic congestion also reduced by 44% in 2021.
-The city saw its worst traffic day on October 9, 2021, when heavy rain caused certain waterlogged pockets resulting in widespread logjams and high congestion.
-Mumbai, New Delhi, and Pune saw an average decrease in congestion levels by 18%, 14%, and 29%, respectively.
-India fared better than the global average of 10% drop in congestion
+Bengaluru's congestion levels fell from 71% in 2019 to 48% in 2021, a 32% decrease.
+Peak traffic congestion will be reduced by 44% by 2021.
+On October 9, 2021, the city experienced its worst traffic day, when heavy rain caused certain waterlogged pockets, resulting in widespread logjams and high congestion.
+Congestion levels in Mumbai, New Delhi, and Pune decreased by 18%, 14%, and 29%, respectively.
+India outperformed the global average of 10% reduction in congestion.

 11. New Delhi, India